rune/rune/open-source-grant/README.md

 4. **Upload:** Submit your completed game to Rune, fix any major issues, and release it to the world
 5. **Launch:** You receive the grant money through GitHub Sponsors and get promoted across the internet

-The deadline for applying for an open-source grant is February 7th.
+The deadline for applying for an open-source grant was February 7th.
 We will open again for another round of grant applications again sometime later in 2024.
 Stay tuned by giving this repo a star and joining the [Rune Discord](https://discord.gg/rune-devs).

 <div align="center">
 <picture>